lee101/how/source/_posts/99designs-wordsmashing-logo-icon-design.md

 The designers responded well when i added a comment noting that other themes that where not being explored (things being smashed into pieces)

 I didn't have a color scheme in the design brief but the designers quickly converged on red, orange and black which i was happy with because it appears prominently in app stores.

+I let the designers know that i had decided on a color scheme as soon as possible which helps the designers have one less thing to worry about.

+## Contests are very cost effective
 The silver contest cost 500 AUDs and i received an overwhelming 190 designs from 38designers

 To pick the winner I sent a [design survey](http://99designs.com/logo-design/contests/wordsmashing-word-puzzle-game-216866/poll/k8u6rf?utm_source=voting_app&utm_medium=web&utm_campaign=voting) around and asked for feedback on what i thought where the best designs.